Best Things to Do in Florence

 Read more about day trips in Tuscany: 3 Stunning Towns in Tuscany – Itinerary – One Day and 5 Cream-of-the-Crop Day Trips from Florence in Tuscany

 Going to Rome?
-Take a look at Palatine Hill, Vatican Museums, Piazza Navona – Rome 3 Days and Where to stay in Rome
+Take a look at The Sights Around Piazza Navona and Where to Stay in Rome

 Read next: Gaudí in Barcelona